-More than 12,000 people applied this year.
+More than 12,000 people apply to the show each year.
 Everyone sends in a form and we call those who we think are serious bakers.
 The show takes over their lives as the filming is done at weekends.

 About 300-400 people make it through to the first round of auditions, when they bring two bakes along.
 After a screen test, we invite 50-60 people to a second audition, where we give them a technical challenge and shove cameras in their faces, to see if they can talk and bake at the same time.
 When we’re filming, we’re the equivalent of an annoying child who wants your attention constantly.

 We’re attracting better and more adventurous bakers.
-The challenge for this series was finding people who are traditional as well as those who are excited by new techniques, and we’ve scoured the country.
-It’s lovely this year – they are amazing, and that gets Mary and Paul really excited.
+The challenge is finding people who are traditional as well as those who are excited by new techniques, and we scour the country.

 The baking is 100% the most important thing – not personality.
 You can have brilliant characters, but if they’re going to go out in the first round there’s no point.
 Part of the charm of Bake Off is that they’re real people from all over the country.
 It’s such a lovely atmosphere here and we fiercely protect that.